IIITLucknowSWEngg/CSITTeam011/URD.md

 - Subject to iterative refinement based on user feedback

 ## Conclusion
-This User Requirements Document provides a comprehensive blueprint for the Groww Investment Platform, ensuring a clear, structured approach to developing a user-centric investment management solution.
+This User Requirements Document provides a comprehensive blueprint for the Groww Competitor Investment Platform, ensuring a clear, structured approach to developing a user-centric investment management solution.